 While no one has a crystal ball to predict what might happen on their daily commute, the Insurance Information Institute (III) has a few suggestions to reduce the risk of being triggered by others on the road:

 - Remember other drivers are not annoying you on purpose.
 People make mistakes or they might be driving more slowly for a reason (i.e. being lost).
 Try not to let your emotions get the better of you.

 - Don’t tailgate slow drivers.
 If the car in front of you has to stop short and you rear-end it, the accident will be considered your fault.

 - Don’t honk your horn insistently.
 It won’t make anyone go any faster and it’s annoying to other drivers.
-It increases everyone’s stress level, which may lead to more aggressive behavior.
+It increases everyone’s stress levels, which may lead to more aggressive behaviour.

 - Never stop to confront another driver.
 It can lead to a dangerous situation for all.